 1. The user at the MCPTT client would like to release an ongoing interworked private call with the LMR user.

 2. The MCPTT client sends an MCPTT private call end request towards the MCPTT server (via SIP core) for tearing down the private call with the other client.
+Depending on the reason of the release, the MCPTT client may include additional application specific data in the MCPTT private call end request.

 3. The MCPTT server sends the corresponding IWF call end request towards the IWF, addressed to the MCPTT client ID specified in the original MCPTT private call end request.